 Proactive Cybersecurity for the Manufacturing Sector

 Did you hit snooze on the compliance alarm?
-Time is now – Protect your business from cyber criminals
+Time is up – Cyber Audits begin October 1 for all DoD manufacturers

 Most small to medium-sized commercial companies face continuous challenges to simply maintain the everyday information technology and networking needs to support their core businesses.
 Therefore, for small and medium companies which are part of the U.S. government manufacturing supply chain, these new information security compliance requirements represent a unique challenge directly related to their bottom lines.
 Commercial supply chain organizations must follow the same guidelines as federal contractors.

 1. Self-Attestation of the contract obligations for compliance – Attesting to compliance

 2. System Security Plan with the following provable elements (updated periodically)